Fire Safety: Planning Saves Lives

 Do not stop to dress or put out the fire.
 (Most deaths occur from suffocation due to hot fumes and smoke, not from direct burning.)

-Call the fire department from a neighbor's house.
+Call the fire department from a neighbor's house or mobile phone.